 Here are the best ways to empower more conversation and connection among the distributed workforce.

-The first step to better encourage water cool chat among remote workers is to know how they feel.
+The first step to better encourage virtual water cool conversations among remote workers is to know how they feel.

 Maybe your organization is already in great communication shape, where employees feel comfortable sharing their opinions.
 Even if that’s true, don’t forget to take a pulse check on remote workers.